Who can attend our dental clinics

 - Pensioner Concession Card

-Unfortunately, we do not accept the following cards
+Unfortunately, we do not accept the following cards for adults:

 - Department of Veterans' Affairs - Gold Cards, White Cards and Orange Cards